frozenlib/rustdoc-include/README.md

 ### `end(-{line_number})`

-Specifies the ending line of the range to be imported by specfying number of lines from the end.
+Specifies the ending line of the range to be imported by specifying number of lines from the end.

 ### `end("{text}")`